ridiculousfish/libdivide/README.md

 # Branchfull vs branchfree

-The default libdivide divider type makes use of [branches](https://en.wikipedia.org/wiki/Branch_(computer_science)) to compute the integer division.
+The default libdivide divider makes use of [branches](https://en.wikipedia.org/wiki/Branch_(computer_science)) to compute the integer division.
 When the same divider is used inside a hot loop as in the C++ example section the CPU will accurately predict the branches and there will be no performance slowdown.
 Often